mjordan/GitBags/README.md

 ## Are GitBags standard Bags?

 Yes.
-A GitBag is just a Bag with a .git subdirectory within the top-level Bag directory.
+A GitBag is an ordinary Bag with a .git subdirectory within the top-level directory.
 Bags that contain .git directories validate, and if you remove the .git directory, the Bag still validates (which is why having those redundant SHA1 hashes around is good).

 ## An example workflow